reyesr/dockenv/README.md

 no links or volumes are missing (among other things).

-Note that dockenv does not build, its sole purpose is the deployment of a configuration of containers on a host, typically on production, preproduction, or development environement.
-It assumes you already have a build system that builds the images and pushes them on a public or private registry.
+Note that dockenv does not build, its sole purpose is the deployment of a configuration of containers on a host, typically on production, preproduction, or development environements.
+It assumes you already have a build system that creates the images and pushes them on a public or private registry.

 # Short summary